OWASP/www-policy/legal/bylaws.md

 ### DOCUMENT HISTORY and Historical Versions

 Starting in March 2017, the OWASP Bylaws have been moved to a [https://owasp.org/www-policy/ git repository](https://owasp.org/www-policy/) to track all future changes.
 Prior to that transition, new PDF versions were created upon every update.
 Those historical version can be obtained by using [Contact Us](https://owasp.org/contact/).

+### US Sanctioned Countries

+The US Treasury maintains a list of Sanctioned Individuals and Countries, which has different sanctions and scope for each country, and these change constantly.
+For more information, please visit the [OFAC Sanctions Program and Country Information site](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information).
+This link was correct as of October 30, 2020, but may change over time.

 ### Comments